egaidos/egaidos.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my website, which is under construction.
-Please excuse our cosmic dust."
+title: "Aloha!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am an astronomer, planetary scientist, and geobiologist who studies the formation and evolution of planets around other stars (exoplanets).
-I am particularly interested in Earth-size, rocky planets as analogs or counterparts to Earth at different stages of its history, and as potential abodes for life.
+I am an astronomer, planetary scientist, and geobiologist at the University of Hawai'i at Mānoa who studies the formation and evolution of planets around other stars (exoplanets).
+I am particularly interested in Earth-size, rocky planets as astronomical objects, planetary bodies, potential analogs or counterparts to Earth at different points to its history, and as possible abodes for life.